ultimate271/notes/sanderson/mistbornTFE03.04.md

 fleeting—vaporous, like the mists themselves.
 She couldn’t remember names, customs, anything.

+#### Vin realizes her dress is like a disguise and comes more at ease
 She stopped just inside the foyer, and an imperious-looking nobleman in a black suit turned to regard her.
 Vin froze.